-A. At our facility, both rapid nucleic acid amplification testing (NAAT) and rapid antigen testing can be done.
+A. At our facility, both rapid antigen and PCR testing can be done.
 Rapid testing results are completed in approximately 15 minutes.
+PCR testing takes about 25 minutes and is the gold-standard in point-of-care testing.
 Patients who are sick and are exhibiting symptoms will be seen and evaluated by a medical provider.
-PCR send out testing to LabCorp is done only at the discretion of the treating provider and turn around time is dependent upon LabCorp.
+PCR testing may be used if your provider determines that it is necessary.

 Q. Do I need to make an appointment for a Covid test?

 A. If you are sick, you are welcome to walk in at any time without an appointment.
 However, appointments will help to reduce your wait time if the clinic happens to be busy.
 Appointments are strongly recommended for asymptomatic and travel patients since we are only able to offer a limited number of testing slots per day for these specific patients.
 Once our asymptomatic and travel appointments fill up for the day, we will not be able to fit you in on a walk-in basis as we must be able to accommodate for our sick patient census.
 Appointments can be made on our website and are for same-day only.

 Q. What hours do you offer Covid testing?

 Q. Is Covid testing free?

 A. Patients who are sick and who are experiencing symptoms will be seen and evaluated by a medical provider and either you or your insurance will be billed for the sick visit.
 The cost for a travel-related test and associated documentation is $25.
 We do not accept insurance for travel-related testing.
 Asymptomatic testing is free and is offered as a service to the community.

 Q. Do you provide clearance to return to work after someone has had Covid?